tristantao/kaggle_survivor/writeup.md

 ####Elaborate on "why" we want to do the following.
 Maybe quickly run a non-optimized model and suggest that we're going to start improving?

-Upon examining our dataset, we see that many entries for "age" are missing.
-Because age entries could be an important variable (we'll learn how to verify this), we try inferencing them  based on relationship between title and age; we're essentially banking on the fact that Mrs.X will older than Ms.X.

 So first, we put the index of people with the specified surname into a list for further processing.
 Then we rename those rows with the shortened tag "Master" | "Miss" | ....